shreyassp25/shreyassp25/README.md

 <br>

-- A passionate Self-taught Front-end developer
+- A passionate Self-taught Front-end developer.
-- binge shows and play sports when i'm free
+- binge shows and play sports when i'm free.
-- Currently learning Web Development by Self
+- Currently learning python for big data analytics.
 - Personal website [link](https://shreyassp25.github.io/)
-- I’m currently open for an Intern or a new job opportunity, this is [my resume]()
+- I’m currently open for an Intern or a new job opportunity, this is [my resume]().

 <br><br>